Cloud Runtime Protection Overview for Modern Application Security Practices

 Cloud Runtime Protection is a key component of modern cloud security strategies.
 As organizations move applications and workloads to the cloud, protecting systems while they are actively running becomes essential.
 This article explains what cloud runtime protection is, why it matters today, recent developments, relevant regulations, and helpful tools for better cybersecurity management.

 Cloud Runtime Protection refers to security technologies designed to monitor and defend cloud workloads during execution.
-It focuses on identifying suspicious behavior, blocking malicious activity, and ensuring that applications running in cloud environments remain secure.
+It focuses on identifying suspicious behavior, blocking malicious activity, and ensuring that applications remain secure while running.

-In traditional IT systems, security measures mainly focused on protecting networks and endpoints.
-However, modern cloud environments rely on containers, virtual machines, serverless functions, and microservices.
-These dynamic systems require real-time monitoring and advanced threat detection.
+In traditional IT systems, security mainly focused on networks and endpoints.
+Modern cloud environments use containers, virtual machines, serverless functions, and microservices, which require real-time monitoring and advanced threat detection.

 • Monitoring system processes and application behavior